-Celebrities flee fast-moving Southern California wildfire
+Wildfire torches famed movie site, sends celebrities fleeing

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

-The celebrity website TMZ reported that Jenner’s home was burned, but her publicist said that was not yet confirmed.
-The Olympic gold medalist safely evacuated.
+The celebrity website TMZ reported that Jenner’s home was burned, but the Olympic gold medalist said in an Instagram video that she didn’t know “whether the house made it or not.”
+She confirmed she was safe.

 Kardashian West posted video on Instagram of an area on fire with a message “Pray for Calabasas.”
 She said she landed back home, spent one hour packing and evacuated shortly afterward.